pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 **Note:** Some modules require external power in order for the USB port to work.
 If your module does not power on with USB power alone, install it in the transmitter and switch the transmitter on.
 It is generally safe for the module to recieve power from both USB and the transmitter.

 1. Connect the USB cable to the Multiprotocol module
-1. Verify that a Maple device appears (**Maple DFU** for a module with only a bootloader, **Maple Serial** for a module with a bootloader and firmware)
-    1. On Windows look for the USB device in the Windows Device Manager
-    1. On Mac OSX look in the System Information which is accessed by holding option and selecting the first item under the Apple Menu.
-Select the USB list on the left and look for the USB device.
-    1. On Linux execute the command ```lsusb``` and examine the output.
-1. select the correct COM port, which should be labelled **COMx (Multi 4-in-1 (STM32F103CB))**.
-If the device is in "DFU" mode, the module COM port will not appear, select any available COM port to continue the upload procedure.
+1. Select the correct COM port, which should be labelled **COMx (Multi 4-in-1 (STM32F103CB))**..
 <p align="center"><img src="images/maple-serial-port-select.jpg"/></p>
 1. In the Arduino IDE click **Sketch -> Upload**, or press **Ctrl+U**

+**Note:** If the module appears as a **Maple DFU** for a module with only a bootloader, **Maple Serial** for a module with a bootloader and firmware then follow the same process by selecting any available COM port (you must select one, if you don't have one appearing plug any device that will create a com port (an Arduino board for example)).

 You should see output similar to this:
 ```